iSmoothBlog/UFWApp/README.md

 sudo ufw allow "*"
 ```

-Continue allowing applications until you are satisfied.
+Continue setting allow rules until you are satisfied.

 >**Note:** A profile selected will work for all applications in the same field.